shivannis/xandr-docs-public/xandr-docs/articles/bidders/dv360-buying-guide.md

 > The native is not currently supported for Programmatic Guaranteed buying.
 We're working with the DV360 team to
 > enable native support.

+> [!NOTE]
-Publishers can download the following document and share it with buyers directly: [Leverage Programmatic Guaranteed](../monetize/programmatic-guaranteed-buying-line-items.md).
+> Publishers can download the following document and share it with buyers directly: [Leverage Programmatic Guaranteed](../monetize/programmatic-guaranteed-buying-line-items.md).

 ## Targeting audiences and content